-Federal loans are offered through a college’s financial aid office, and repayment is usually expected to begin once six months have passed after graduation.
+Federal student loans are offered through a college’s financial aid office, and repayment is usually expected to begin once six months have passed after graduation.
 Federal loan rates are determined by when they are issued and borrowers should check with the Department of Education for exact rates.

 |Type of loan||Rates and costs (through 7/1/16)||Maximum borrowing per year|

-|Federal Stafford Loan||Fixed 5.84%, with a loan fee of more than 1%.
+|Federal Stafford Loan||Fixed 6.6%, with a loan fee of more than 1.062%.
 Interest accrues with loan origination.||$20,500|

-|Graduate PLUS Loan||Fixed 6.84%, with a loan fee of more than 4%.
+|Graduate PLUS Loan||Fixed 7.6%, with a loan fee of more than 4.248%.
 Interest accrues with loan origination.||Amount up to the school’s Cost of Attendance minus the amount of all other financial aid you are receiving (including other loans).|

 There are also scholarships that are specific to ethnicity such as the Stanford Reliance Dhirubhai MBA Fellowship Program, which provides a full scholarship for up to five Indian students who want to obtain an MBA at Stanford Graduate School of Business.
 African American and Hispanic MBA applicants can seek grants through the National Black MBA Association (NBMBAA) and National Society of Hispanic MBAs (NSHMBA), respectively.
-Minority grad students who pursue an MBA may also be eligible for a fellowship from the Robert Toigo Foundation, which provides an award of $2,500 per year paid directly to your business school tuition.
+Minority grad students who pursue an MBA may also be eligible for a fellowship from the Robert Toigo Foundation, which provides an award of $2,500 per year, paid directly toward your business school tuition.

+Employers offering MBA sponsorship tend to be corporate firms, including management consulting, financial services, or other multinational companies.
 The quid pro quo for employees earning their MBA through the sponsorship of their employer is that they stay for a certain period of time (often two years) after earning the degree or pay back the tuition costs to their employer.

 A number of top MBA programs offer their own loan forgiveness programs for graduates who enter public service after graduating.